KevinWMatthews/c-hello_world/docs/docker.md

 ## Background

-The provided `Dockerfile` will build an image that has CMake and gcc installed.
+The provided `Dockerfile` will build a Docker image that has CMake and gcc installed.
 The resulting container can then execute `make` commands.

 The source and build directories are bind-mounted to this container,